Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 # 5. Conclusions

+Considering all the scenarios, it is clear that adjusting the covariates appropriately is fundamental to improve the precision of our estimates of the mean and variance.
+Likewise, changing the parameters relating two variables greatly affects the final result of the interaction network and its estimates.

 # 6. Difficulties

 In this work, we also wanted to test the adjustment of covariates when doing a logistic regression, to wit, a statistical model in which variables are categorical, such as pass/fail, win/lose, healthy/sick, etc. In this case, we have based our work in the article form Sjölander (2018).